 TGax Editor: Please make the following changes to this section as shown below:

 Each element of the TXVECTOR parameter STA_ID_LIST identifies the STA or group of STAs that is the recipient of an RU in the HE MU PPDU.
-If an RU is intended for a single non-AP STA, then the STA_ID_LIST element for that RU is set to the 11 LSBs of the AID of the STA receiving the PSDU contained in that RU.
+An individually addressed RU is an RU addressed to a single non-AP STA and the STA_ID_LIST element for that RU is set to the 11 LSBs of the AID of the STA receiving the PSDU contained in that RU.
 If an RU is intended for no user, then the STA_ID_LIST element for that RU is set to 2046.
 If an RU is intended for an AP, then the STA_ID_LIST contains only one element that is set to the 11 LSBs of the AID of the non-AP STA transmitting the PPDU.
 If an RU is intended for multiple STAs for MU-MIMO then multiple STAIDs in the STA_ID_LIST will refer to the same resource unit (see 27.5.3 (UL MU operation)).
 If an RU is intended for multiple STAs and carries a single A-MPDU then the STA_ID_LIST element is set as follows:

-For an AP with dot11MultiBSSIDActivated equal to false, if the RU is intended for more than one associated STA in the BSS, the STA_ID_LIST element is set to 0.
+For an AP with dot11MultiBSSIDActivated equal to false, if the RU is intended for more than one associated STA in the BSS that is not a recipient of an individually addressed RU, the STA_ID_LIST element is set to 0.
 The AP may include only one element with this value in a DL MU PPDU.

-For an AP with dot11MultiBSSIDActivated equal to true, if the RU is intended for more than one associated STA in any of its BSSs, the STA_ID_LIST element is set to the value of the BSSID Index field corresponding to that BSS (see 9.4.2.74 (Multiple BSSID-Index element)).
+For an AP with dot11MultiBSSIDActivated equal to true, if the RU is intended for more than one associated STA in any of its BSSs that is not a recipient of an individually addressed RU, the STA_ID_LIST element is set to 0 for transmitted BSSID or to the value of the BSSID Index field corresponding to that BSS (see 9.4.2.74 (Multiple BSSID-Index element)) for a nontransmitted BSSID.
 The AP may include only one element for each BSSID of the multiple BSSID set in the HE MU PPDU, and the number of such elements shall not exceed the maximum number of BSSs of the multiple BSSID set.

 For an AP with dot11MultiBSSIDActivated equal to true, if the RU is intended for more than one associated STA on all its BSSs, the STA_ID_LIST element is set to 2047.
 The AP may include only one element with this value in a DL MU PPDU.